 d.
 Students discharged from prison.
 Students who have been enrolled while in prison shall, upon their release, receive a discount of 100% of the tuition rate in effect at the time of their release for a period of one year following release.

 f.
 Determination of eligibility.
-For online students registering after January 1, 2018, eligibility for the discount is calculated automatically by the registration portal at the time of registration.
-For prison students, eligibility is determined by the prison services division upon receipt of all required registration documentation, including verification of location of prison, proof of adequate access to materials and technology, and acquisition of a proctor.
+For online students registering after January 1, 2018, eligibility for the discount is calculated automatically by the application portal at the time of application.
+For prison students, eligibility is determined by the prison services division upon receipt of all required application documentation, including verification of location of prison, proof of adequate access to materials and technology, and acquisition of a proctor.

 g.
 Appeal of Determination.
 Any student may contact their advisor if the discount was not applied, and he or she feels they meet the conditions stated above.
 All appeals will be addressed within 30 days by Student Services Division.

 4. Failure to pay.
 NationsUniversity recognizes two categories of students:

 a.
 Those enrolled in a certificate or degree program.
 Students in Track 1 will have full access to all NU services, and after meeting all academic and financial requirements, will be awarded the appropriate degree.
 Students who are not current in their financial obligations shall not be allowed to: